Stay up-to-date on the current highly pathogenic avian influenza (HPAI) situation in Delaware. More Info

 USDA considers enhancing the competitiveness of specialty crops through:

 The Delaware Department of Agriculture manages a competitive solicitation process to award the Specialty Crop Block Grant Program.
-Individual producers, producer groups, organizations, associations, state and local organizations, academia, and other specialty crops stakeholders are eligible to apply, either as single entities or in combined efforts.
+Individual producers, producer groups, organizations, associations, state and local organizations, academia, and other specialty crops stakeholders can apply as single entities or combined efforts.
 Projects should benefit the specialty crop industry as a whole and provide a positive impact with measurable outcomes.

-The Delaware Department of Agriculture is looking for grant projects that solely increase the competitiveness of Delaware grown specialty crops, sustain the livelihood of Delaware farmers and strengthen Delaware’s economy in regard to the following priorities specified by the USDA:
+The Delaware Department of Agriculture is looking for grant projects that solely increase the competitiveness of Delaware-grown specialty crops, sustain the livelihood of Delaware farmers, and strengthen Delaware’s economy regarding the following priorities specified by the USDA:

 • Enhancing food safety;